 Zygomatic implants is an advanced dental implant technique.
 As the name suggests these implants are fixed to the zygomatic arch.
-They are used as the alternative to the old conventional technique.
-Zygomatic implants are used in the upper jaw that is maxilla .
+They are used as an alternative to the old conventional technique.
+Zygomatic implants are used in the upper jaw that is maxilla.

-It is also important to make an anatomical study model of the jaw, which enables the dentists to visualise the precise shape of the jaw and cheekbone, and thus avoiding wide surgical exposure.
-Typically, two zygomatic implants are used along with other ordinary implants but where the bone availability is even more compromised, four zygomatic implants may be used.
+It is also important to make an anatomical study model of the jaw, which enables the dentists to visualize the precise shape of the jaw and cheekbone, and thus avoiding wide surgical exposure.
+Typically, two zygomatic implants are used along with other ordinary implants but where the bone availability is even more compromised, four of them may be used.

-Other conventional implants are possible only when sufficient amount of bone is available for anchorage whereas the zygomatic implants are longer and have dense anchorage, so can be placed in bone deficient areas.
+Other conventional implants are possible only when a sufficient amount of bone is available for anchorage whereas these implants are longer and have dense anchorage, so can be placed in bone deficient areas.

-Earlier in order to solve the problem of bone deficiency several bone augmentation procedures were developed.
-The bone was taken from a donor site (for example the hip), transplanted to recipient site and then implants were placed.
-This procedure has to be done under general anesthesia requiring patients to be hospitalized for two –three days and some degree of morbidity related to the donor site was expected.
+Earlier in order to solve the problem of bone deficiency, several bone augmentation procedures were developed.
+The bone was taken from a donor site (for example the hip), transplanted to the recipient site and then implants were placed.
+This procedure has to be done under general anesthesia requiring patients to be hospitalized for two-three days and some degree of morbidity related to the donor site was expected.

-However, recently other synthetic bone grafts are used to minimize rate of morbidity.
-But using bone grafts increases the healing time, sometimes patients might have to wait for more than 1 year before a fixed prosthesis can be delivered .
+However, recently other synthetic bone grafts are used to minimize the rate of morbidity.
+But using bone grafts increases the healing time, sometimes patients might have to wait for more than 1 year before a fixed prosthesis can be delivered.

-- Strong anchorage required for full mouth implant supported dentures.
-In that case zygomatic implants can provide good strength as it gets anchored into dense bone.
+- Strong anchorage required for full mouth implant-supported dentures.
+In that case, zygomatic implants can provide good strength as it gets anchored into the dense bone.